What is E-commerce

 What are e-commerce business models?

-B2B e-commerce refers to when a company purchases goods or services online from another enterprise.
+- Business-to-business (B2B): B2B e-commerce refers to when a company purchases goods and services online from another enterprise.
 Some examples include a restaurant buying an ice machine or a law firm purchasing accounting software.
 Business software like customer relationship management (CRM) platforms and payment processing companies are considered to be B2B, too.
-B2B online sales tend to be more complicated than other forms of e-commerce because they rely on large catalogs of complex products to sell.
+B2B e-commerce transactions tend to be more complicated than other forms of e-commerce because they rely on large catalogs of complex products to sell.

-B2C online retail happens when a consumer purchases an item over the internet for their own use.
-Although B2C e-commerce seems more prominent, it’s only about half the size of the worldwide B2B e-commerce market.
+- Business-to-consumer (B2C): B2C online retail happens when a consumer purchases an item over the internet for their own use.
+Although B2C e-commerce seems more prominent, it’s only about half the size of the worldwide B2B e-commerce transactions market.

-C2C operates like a digital yard sale or an internet auction in which individual people sell goods to each other.
+- Consumer-to-consumer (C2C): C2C operates like a digital yard sale or an internet auction in which individual people sell goods to each other.
+Online auctions and peer-to-peer platforms have made C2C transactions more mainstream within the digital commerce space.
 These might be products they make, such as handcrafts or art, or secondhand items they own and want to sell.

 Tips for getting started in e-commerce

-Do you have a great idea for an e-commerce enterprise?
-Whether you want to get into online wholesale, subscriptions, crowdfunding, digital products, or software as a service, there's a spot to open an e-commerce company in the e-commerce marketplace.
+Do you have a great idea for an e-commerce business?
+Whether you want to get into online wholesale, subscriptions, crowdfunding, digital products, or software as a service, there's a spot to open an e-commerce company in the digital space.

 From choosing a business name, integrating a payment system with a reliable online payment solution, to a supply chain management solution and a customer experience platform for your website, there are many aspects to take into consideration when starting an online store (read our tips for how to start an online store for more).